 3. Tanzan Jinja: One of Nara's Leading Autumn Leaves Viewing Spots

-Tanzan Shrine, located in Tonomine and dedicated to Fujiwara no Katamari, is Nara's most famous site for autumn foliage, and one of the most prominent in all of Kansai as well.
+Tanzan Shrine, located in Tonomine and dedicated to Fujiwara no Katamari, is Nara's most famous site for seeing autumn colors, and one of the most prominent in all of Kansai as well.

 The shrine's name is said to come from the way the word "tanzan" contains the characters for "discussion" and "mountain", as it is the place where Nakatomi no Katamari (later Fujiwara no Katamari) and Naka-no-Oe no Oji (later Emperor Tenji) discussed reform in the Taika era.

-The shrine premises include 17 gorgeous structures designated as important cultural properties, including its main shrine, which is said to have been the model for the Nikko Tosho-gu shrine and World Heritage Site in Ibaraki Prefecture, and the only wooden 13-storey pagoda remaining in present-day.
+The shrine premises include 17 gorgeous structures designated as important cultural properties, including its main shrine, which is said to have been the model for the Nikko Tosho-gu shrine and World Heritage Site in Ibaraki Prefecture, and the only wooden 13-storey pagoda remaining in present-day Japan.

 Beautiful West Nikko and Illumination Events